Indonesian president picks cleric as running mate in 2019

 A longtime commander in Indonesia's "Kopassus" special forces, Subianto was discharged from the military in 1998 after Kopassus soldiers tortured activists who opposed dictator Suharto.
 Human rights groups allege he led a 1983 massacre in East Timor in which more than 300 people were killed.

+"Any change of government, from village and district chiefs and governor and president, must run safely, peacefully and honestly.
+Whatever the people's decision, we have to respect it," Subianto said.

+"We just want to be in power with the permission of the Indonesian people.
+We want to be dedicated so that there will be no more hungry people, no more poor people in Indonesia and justice must be felt by all Indonesian people," he said.

-There was a celebratory atmosphere and snarled traffic outside the election commission in central Jakarta as Jokowi and Amin arrived.
+There was a celebratory atmosphere and snarled traffic outside the election commission in central Jakarta as the candidates arrived.
 After registering, Jokowi praised his opponents.

 "Prabowo Subianto and Sandiaga Uno are the best sons of the nation like me and Mr. Ma'ruf Amin.
 They want to struggle for our beloved nation," he said.